mcdonnellb/bop-it-online/README.md

 From the feedback I received, and also trying to keep in line with UX best practices, I simplied the workflow of the page, removing the extra button, removing the toggle to replace with a simple bulb image, setting elements to hidden by default until they are needed.

+My design is responsive for use on tablet / mobile by using both percentages / flex box and a media query, to ensure accessability across platforms/ devices.

+My design was tested on both IOS and android mobile devices, and windows and Mac OS desktop.
 #### HTML Validation:
 ![WscSchools](assets/images/w3schools_HTML_validator.jpg "HTML Validation")